Also called vaccine associated fibrosarcoma and vaxosarcoma.

 What is an Injection Site Sarcoma and why do we Think Vaccination Might Cause it?

 Fibrosarcomas can result spontaneously in either dogs or cats, as can any cancer, or they can be virally induced in cats via the feline sarcoma virus.
 While spontaneous and viral fibrosarcomas have been described for decades, the potential for vaccination to lead to the formation of these tumors is a relatively new concern.
-There are still many unanswered questions about how this is actually happening, the role of vaccination, which vaccinations have been implicated, and how serious the risks actually are.
-What we do know is:

 Despite the extremely low incidence of this problem, the problem is still serious and the veterinary profession has responded with numerous studies on how vaccines might be related to tumor formation, why the incidence is so low given how many vaccines are given to cats annually, and what can be done for prevention.